owlbarn/tutorial/book/algodiff/README.md

 It is nice and accurate, leaving limited space for numerical errors.
 However, you can try to extend the number of variables from 3 to a large number $n$, which means $f(x) = \prod_{i=0}^{n-1}x_i$, and then try to perform the symbolic differentiation again.

-The point is that, symbolic computations tends to give a very large result for even not very complex functions.
+The point is that, symbolic computations tend to give a very large and complex result for even simple functions.
 It's easy to have duplicated common sub computations, and produce exponentially large symbolic expressions.
-Therefore, as intuitive as it is, the symbolic differentiation method can easily takes a lot of memory in computer, and is slow.
+Therefore, as intuitive as it is, the symbolic differentiation method can easily takes a lot of memory in computer, and it is slow.

 The explosion of computation complexity is not the only limitation of symbolic differentiation.
-In contrast to the numerical differentiation, we have to treat the function in symbolic differentiation as a white box, knowing exactly what is inside of the function.
+In contrast to the numerical differentiation, we have to treat the function in symbolic differentiation as a white box, knowing exactly what is inside of it.
 This further indicates that it cannot be used for arbitrary functions.

 **Algorithmic Differentiation**

 Algorithmic differentiation (AD) is a chain-rule based technique for calculating the derivatives with regards to input variables of functions defined in a computer programme.
-It is also known as automatic differentiation, though strictly speaking AD does not fully automate differentiation and can lead to inefficient code.
+It is also known as automatic differentiation, though strictly speaking AD does not fully automate differentiation and can sometimes lead to inefficient code.

 AD can generate exact results with superior speed and memory usage, therefore highly applicable in various real world applications.
 Even though AD also follows the chain rule, it directly applies numerical computation for intermediate results.
+It is important to point out that AD is neither numerical nor symbolic differentiation.
-It is now important to point out that AD is neither numerical nor symbolic differentiation, it actually takes the best parts of both worlds, as we will see in the next section.
+It takes the best parts of both worlds, as we will see in the next section.
 Actually, according to [@griewank1989automatic], the reverse mode of AD yields any gradient vector at no more than five times the cost of evaluating the function $f$ itself.
 AD has already been implemented in various popular languages, including the [`ad`](https://pythonhosted.org/ad/) in Python, [`JuliaDiff`](https://www.juliadiff.org/) in Julia, and [`ADMAT`](http://www.cayugaresearch.com/admat.html) in MATLAB, etc.
 In the rest of this chapter, we focus on introducing the AD module in Owl.